Skip to Content

 The American Veterinary Medical Association (AVMA) guidelines for the euthanasia of animals provides limited recommendations for the euthanasia of fetal and neonatal animals.
 Data suggests that mammalian fetuses remain in an unconscious state until the time of birth.
 It is therefore unnecessary to remove and individually euthanize fetuses following euthanasia of a pregnant dam.
 Euthanasia of the dam alone is sufficient to ensure death of the fetus.

 The purpose of this policy is to ensure the appropriate euthanasia of rodent fetuses if removed from the dam and rodent neonates following parturition.
-In all cases, the person performing the euthanasia must be trained in the appropriate procedures and the euthanasia methods should be captured within the approved Institutional Animal Care and Use Committee (IACUC) protocol.

 Definitions